tspvvd/subnet-docs/README.md

 ### 3. Images and Additional Resources

-- We will host your subnet logo at a stable URL (referenced in the `image_url` field), therefore please provide a high-quality image in the PR and we will host it for you.
+- We will host your subnet logo at a stable URL (referenced in the `image_url` field), therefore please provide a downloable link for the image in the PR and we will host it for you.
+The image should have a minimum resolution of 128x128.
+The following formats are supported: SVG, PNG, JPG, WEBP.
 - description.html is optional.
 You may provide a more detailed description with HTML formatting in a `description.html` file.
 If not provided, please leave this field empty.
 - To add a new category that is not already defined in `categories.json`, please include justification in the PR.

+## Contribution Process

+1. Fork this repository
+2. Create a new branch for your subnet documentation
+3. Add your subnet folder with the required `subnet.json` and optional `description.html` files
+4. Submit a pull request with a clear description of your subnet
+5. Once approved, your subnet documentation will be merged and published

 ## Additonal Info: How the Documentation is Generated